 In 2006, the most important legal act in the field of organic production in Serbia was adopted: The Law on Organic Production and Organic Products (2006-2019).
 In addition, the field of organic production in the Republic of Serbia is regulated by the Rulebook on Control and Certification in Organic Production and Organic Production Methods (2011-2012), Rulebook on Documents Submitted to the Authorized Control Organization for Issuance of Certificate of Performed Control, as well as on the Conditions of Sale of Organic Products; it also lays down the conditions for the certification of organic import products, as well as the conditions and manner of sale of organic products together with products from conventional production (2010).
 The organic product must be recognizable and properly labeled so as not to be confused with another, conventionally produced.
 The Organic Production Act regulates the production of agricultural and food products obtained by organic production methods.
-The law targets the goals, principles and methods of organic production, the method of control, labeling and certification of organic products.
-The processing, storage, transport, transport, import and export of organic products, supervision of entrusted operations, and other issues of importance for organic production are particularly welcome.
+The law targets the goals, principles and methods of organic production, the method of control, labeling and certification of organic products, supervision of entrusted operations, and other issues of import and export of organic products, supervision of entrusted operations, and other issues of import and export of organic production are particularly welcome.